draca-be/atlassian-generator/README.md

 * the script force pushes all the branches
 * all branches are created as orphan branches

+## Thanks

+While originally created for own usage this tool is now also used by [iDalko](https://www.idalko.com) who allow me time to work on it.
+This combined with leveraging their knowledge results in a higher quality of Dockerfiles and images.

 ## Disclaimer

 Use this script at your own risk.
 If this destroys existing repositories, docker